animator/learn-python/contrib/pandas/Pandas_Series_Vs_NumPy_ndarray.md

 ## NumPy ndarray

-NumPy is short form for Numerical Python, provides a powerful array object called `ndarray`, which is the backbone of many scientific and mathematical Python libraries. ndarray is also called n-dimensional array.
-Indexing in ndarray is integer based indexing.
+NumPy is short form for Numerical Python, provides a powerful array object called `ndarray`, It is very important for many scientific and mathematical Python libraries. ndarray is also called n-dimensional array.
+Indexing in ndarray is integer based indexing (like arr[0], arr[3], etc.).

 Features of NumPy `ndarray`: